oxfordroadmap/vis/content/post/frame-value_god-context_king/index.en.md

 <!--more-->

-In short, the overall thinking framework can be condensed into three following sentences, each of which explains the essence of `game`, `Large Language Models`, and `Language Games`.
+## AI engineers meets Wittgenstein in a Bar

+Imagine AI engineers meets Wittgenstein in a Bar, and a red-pill-minded LLM in the middle.

 1. I have ***game***!
 2. You read my mind?
 3. Game on.

+In short, the overall thinking framework can be condensed into three sentences above, each of which explains the essence of `game`, `Large Language Models`, and `Language Games`.

 ## Essence of Game